ppy/osu-wiki/news/2026/2026-04-05-osutaiko-world-cup-2026-round-of-16-recap.md

 ---

 Thank you for reading this far!
-The quarterfinals are happening this weekend on the [osulive Twitch channel](https://www.twitch.tv/osulive), and you can use the schedules on the [TWC 2026 wiki page](/wiki/Tournaments/TWC/2026) to plan your watch parties.
+The Quarterfinals are happening this weekend on the [osulive Twitch channel](https://www.twitch.tv/osulive), and you can use the schedules on the [TWC 2026 wiki page](/wiki/Tournaments/TWC/2026) to plan your watch parties.
 See you next week!

 —Hivie & Yasuho